ashishmirajkar/IMDb-Design/README.md

 # Hosted link: IMDB-
 # Tools used:
-HTML
+HTML,
-CSS
+CSS,
-Bootstrap
+Bootstrap,
-JavaScript
+JavaScript,and
 OMDB API
 # Functionality
-Search movies with suggestions
+Search movies with suggestions,
-Click on Movie card for more info
+Click on Movie card for more info,
-Add a movie to the favourites list
+Add a movie to the favourites list,
 Delete movie from the favourites list
 # Data
-suggestionList - an array which contains a list of movies based on searched keywords. favMovieArray - an array that gets movies from the local storage. movieName - local Storage item which contains the name of clicked movie card.
+suggestionList - an array which contains a list of movies based on searched keywords., favMovieArray - an array that gets movies from the local storage., movieName - local Storage item which contains the name of clicked movie card.
 # Functions (in code)
-fetchMovies
+fetchMovies,
-addToSuggestionContainerDOM
+addToSuggestionContainerDOM,
-handleFavBtn
+handleFavBtn,
-addToFavDOM
+addToFavDOM,and
 deleteMovie
 notify